wp-plugins/zenfoliopress/readme.txt

 Will add soon...

 == Changelog ==
+= 0.1.2 =
+Fixed a bug that affected how titles and captions are set for photosets.

 = 0.1.1 =
 Quick CSS fix for themes that tie tr and td attributes to #content.